 Dabu Block Printing

 The Art of Dabu Block Printing is yet another form of Block printing on fabric with an elaborate process of dyeing and printing that results in exceptional prints and fabrics of unique results.
 This type of hand block printing is practiced mostly in certain pockets in the state of Rajasthan in India.
 Akola Village in Rajasthan is where the Dabu block printing started to bloom.
-Families in Rajasthan have been practicing the technique of Dabu block printing for centuries while safeguarding the secret of the technique mud-resist.
+Families in Rajasthan have been practicing the technique of Dabu block printing for centuries while safeguarding the secret of the technique of mud-resist.
 Dabu Block Printing is also known as Mud-resist printing.
-These block printing designs have a unique appearance with brilliant floral and thematic patterns and finely detailed prints of bright and well-chosen hues and designs.
+These Wooden Block Printing Designs have a unique appearance with brilliant floral and thematic patterns and finely detailed prints of bright and well-chosen hues and designs.

 Dabu Block Printing history